habibcilmd-cardiologist/dr-cil/content/en/services/mitraclip/index.md

       answer: "It varies by situation.
 Your doctor will determine the appropriate treatment for you."
 ---

 MitraClip is catheter-based treatment of severe mitral regurgitation.
 It is a minimally invasive alternative to open heart surgery.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in MitraClip procedures.

 ## What is MitraClip?